-Deliver a festive beverage with a fruity flavor, creamy texture, and pretty blue hue with a batch of Blueberry Italian Cream Soda drinks.
+Deliver a festive beverage with a fruity flavor, creamy texture, and pretty lavender hue with a batch of Blueberry Italian Cream Soda drinks.
 It’s a winning choice for any warm weather gathering.

 These drinks look like dessert in a glass with their deep blue hue and crown of fluffy whipped topping.
 What could be better than a beautiful, fresh, and easy-to-make drink that will impress at any gathering?